Call For Strict Adherence To SOPs In Fight Against COVID-19 - UrduPoint

 Call For Strict Adherence To SOPs In Fight Against COVID-19

-Adherence to the health guidelines issued by the government is the sole option for the general public to effectively curb the second wave of the coronavirus pandemic, in addition to extensive support for the collective initiatives at national level

-ISLAMABAD (UrduPoint / Pakistan Point News - 9th Nov, 2020 ) :Adherence to the health guidelines issued by the government is the sole option for the general public to effectively curb the second wave of the coronavirus pandemic, in addition to extensive support for the collective initiatives at national level.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Nov, 2020 ) :Adherence to the health guidelines issued by the government is the sole option for public to effectively curb the second wave of the coronavirus pandemic, advise health experts.

+Health professionals and officials, working tirelessly in emergency wards and on administrative front, have called upon the public to wholeheartedly observe government's instructions for stemming the contagion spread across the country.

-The professionals and officials Monday warned that any disregard of the anti-virus SOPs such as mask wearing, social distancing and others would ultimately hamper national initiative, the fight against COVID-19.
+Doctors have warned that public's disregard of the anti-virus SOPs such as mask wearing, social distancing and others would ultimately hamper national initiative-- the fight against COVID-19.

-They passionately called for wholeheartedly observing the government's instructions for stemming the contagion spread across the country.

 "The attitude of locals towards the SOPs seems to be casual and less cautious," said Dr Mehwish, performing duty at the Emergency Ward of Pakistan Institute of Medical Sciences (PIMS).